evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/fahrenheitparacelsius/README.md

     </summary>

 ## 📖 About
-This application stores a temperature in fahrenheit and convert for to celsius.
-It was made using the `language java` and the IDE `vscode`.
+This application stores a temperature in fahrenheit and converts it to celsius.
+It was made using the `language java` and the `vscode` IDE.

 <br>